-By the end of 2020, more than 3,700 CORE members had rooftop solar systems interconnected to our grid, accounting for nearly 21 megawatts of potential power.
+By the end of 2021, nearly 5,000 CORE members had rooftop solar systems interconnected to our grid, accounting for more than 26 megawatts of potential power.
 CORE welcomes additional generation interconnections and wants members considering rooftop solar to be aware of the following:

 - CORE does not require a contract with any rooftop solar vendor for solar panel installation within our service territory, nor do we require any members to obtain rooftop solar generation.
 We accept all interconnection applications that meet the criteria listed in our Small Generation Interconnection Procedure (SGIP) or Qualifying Facility Large Generation Interconnection Procedure (LGIP), both of which can be found on our Generation Interconnections page.